Would you save a person if he or she was dying?

 Mouth to Mouth can often spread disease: Most of the diseases in the world are communicable in nature which can be also spread with contact through saliva like in the case of mouth to mouth breathing.

 For you and many others, these might be risks which can be taken, in order to save a person’s life.
 With that in mind, any kind of risk is ignored but the damage caused in your effort of saving a life might be harmful for the person who is already in bad shape.

 CPR is one of the life skills which everyone should know on a basic level as emergencies can happen at any time and anywhere, so book an appointment with us at Sunshine Hospitals to know in detail about CPR.

-About Sunshine Hospitals: A Multi Super Specialty Institution, 500+ bedded Sunshine Hospitals (Paradise Circle, Secunderabad) is promoted by globally reputed Joint Replacement Surgeon Dr. AV Gurava Reddy (Orthopedic Doctor) and like-minded associates who share the objective of making world-standard healthcare available, affordable and accessible to the common man.
+A Multi Super Speciality Institution, 500+ bedded Sunshine Hospitals (Paradise Circle, Secunderabad) is promoted by globally reputed Joint Replacement Surgeon Dr. AV Gurava Reddy (Orthopedic Doctor) and like-minded associates who share the objective of making world-standard healthcare available, affordable and accessible to the common man.